rahimi-ali/laravel-template/README.md

 - `composer test`: alias of `php artisan test`
 - `composer analyze`: run phpstan for the whole project
 - `npm run unify-docs`: bundle up all openapi files into one big yaml and json file

+### Notes

+Configure git on your system to look for hooks in the `.githooks` directory instead of the deafult `.git/hooks` directory.
+You can run `git config core.hooksPath .githooks` for this.

+Laravel Sail is used for development, follow the guide in the [documentation](https://laravel.com/docs/9.x/sail#configuring-a-bash-alias) to use it